The 5 wackiest sporting myths, hoodoos and conspiracy theories

 “I think Sonny gave that second fight away.
 I swear.
 He said, ‘No, you win and you lose.’
 I said, ‘In the first round?’ “

 Did that REALLY Sting?

 Ironically, Liston was boxing’s ultimate mystery man.
 No one is sure when he was born, or quite fittingly, no one would ever know how he died.
 Officially, Liston died of heart failure and lung congestion, but needle marks found in his arm suggest he may have died of a heroin overdose.
 Some believe mobsters murdered him; with him being allegedly part of a loan sharking ring!

 Well, there is no particular reason why a hoodoo, myth or a conspiracy theory won’t make it to the countdown list, but if we had to set a bar, perhaps on lines of the “drama”, “rage”, “spice” and “intensity”, these could be separated from the rest.

-Red Card but Worth it! – During the 2000 Africa Cup of Nations quarter final between co-hosts Nigeria and Senegal, in the Lagos’ National Stadium, Nigeria technical director Kashimawo Laloko noticed that the Senegalese had performed some seeming rituals on their end before commencement of the match.
+Red Card but Worth it! – During the 2000 Africa Cup of Nations quarter-final between co-hosts Nigeria and Senegal, in the Lagos’ National Stadium, Nigeria technical director Kashimawo Laloko noticed that the Senegalese had performed some seeming rituals on their end before the commencement of the match.
 He dashed on to remove it, but he was soon sent off.